AgoraDesk-LocalMonero/flutter-pin-code-widget/README.md

 ## Credits

-InstaImageViewer is a project by [Agoradesk](https://agoradesk.com/), P2P cryptocurrency trading platform.
+This is a project by [Agoradesk](https://agoradesk.com/), P2P cryptocurrency trading platform.
 Created by the team behind LocalMonero, the biggest and most trusted Monero P2P trading platform.